Direct sales, where to buy, and author and editor recommendations from Energion

 The Academy of Parish Clergy is providing the editorial team led by Dr. Robert D. Cornwall which will include Lolly Dominski, William Tuck, Jerry Gladson, David Moffett Moore, and Kent Ira Groff.
 Energion Publications Editor, Henry Neufeld, will guide the series for the publishing partner.

 The Academy of Parish Clergy is an organization which assists clergy in enhancing their professional skills after initial entry into the profession and to require its members to undertake, supervise, and reflect upon their work in a lifelong commitment to continuing competence and skill development.

-View cart “Clergy Table Talk: Eavesdropping on Ministry Issues in the 21st Century (Direct)” has been added to your cart.
+View cart “Out of the Office: A Theology of Ministry (Direct)” has been added to your cart.